wobh/wobh.github.io/_posts/2013-07-30-practical-object-oriented-design-in-common-lisp-part-3.md

 Chapter 2.
 Just as hiding instance variables with accessors, is a good idea, we'll see how hiding data structures also makes your code more flexible.
-Again we'll adapt the sample code to Common Lisp and see how these principles work in CLOS
+Again we'll adapt the sample code to Common Lisp and see how these principles work in CLOS.

 <!-- more -->